 “What I present here is what I remember of the letter, and what I remember of the letter I remember verbatim (including that awful French).”

-Just observe the beautiful use of a phrase “what I remember of the letter” as an anadiplosis.
-The writer clearly wants his readers to focus on what he is saying and repeating in these words.
-The message is further enhanced by the use of the word “verbatim”.
+Just observe the beautiful use of the phrase, “what I remember of the letter,” as an anadiplosis.
+The writer clearly wants his readers to focus on what he is saying and repeating in these lines.
+The message is further enhanced by the use of the word “verbatim.”

 “He retained his virtues amidst all his – misfortunes – misfortunes which no prudence could foresee or prevent.”

-He has used “misfortune” twice to bring home to his readers the main idea he is discussing which is that misfortune is always unpredictable.
+Here, Bacon has used the word “misfortunes” twice, to bring home to his readers the main idea he is discussing, which is that misfortune is always unpredictable.

-From The Isles of Greece by Lord Byron,
+Example #5: The Isles of Greece (By Lord Byron)

 “The general who became a slave.
 The slave who became a gladiator.
 The gladiator who defied an emperor.
 Striking story!”

-This is the dialogue from the famous movie Gladiator (2000) in which a general is sold as a slave who then had to work as a gladiator to make himself known in the arena and then defy the emperor.
+This is an excerpt of dialogue from the famous movie Gladiator (2000), in which a general is sold as a slave, who then had to work as a gladiator to make himself known in the arena and then defy the emperor.
 Look at the effects produced by the anadiplosis.

 Function of Anadiplosis

-It repeats a word in quick succession in successive clauses in order to add emphasis to the main idea, as readers tend to focus more on the repetition of words and thereby on the idea emphasized upon.
+It repeats a word in quick succession, in successive clauses, in order to add emphasis to the main idea.
+This works because readers tend to focus on the repetition of words, and thereby on the idea emphasized by them.
 Anadiplosis also serves to decorate a piece of writing or a speech.
-Often, CEOs and modern executives are fond of using it to make their suggestions and commands effective.
+Often, CEOs and modern executives are fond of using this device to make their suggestions and commands effective.